Analyzing Oscar Health (OSCR) and The Competition

 Profitability

-This table compares Oscar Health and its rivals’ net margins, return on equity and return on assets.
+This table compares Oscar Health and its peers’ net margins, return on equity and return on assets.

 |Net Margins